ionic-team/ionic-site/content/docs/intro/deploying/index.md

 zipalign -v 4 android-release-unsigned.apk HelloWorld.apk
 ```

-To erify that your apk is signed run apksigner.
+To verify that your apk is signed run apksigner.
 The apksigner can be also found in the same path as the zipalign tool:

 ```bash
 apksigner verify HelloWorld.apk